nishanmudalige/nishanmudalige/README.md

 ##
 ### Challenge Problem
-- I will buy a beer for anyone who can help me solve the following challenge problem in either R of Python 3.
-All conditions must be met.
+- I will buy a beer for anyone who can help me solve the following challenge problem.
+Both conditions must be met.
-   - Read a password protected Excel file
+   - Read a password protected Excel file in either R of Python 3.
-   - Any libraries or packages loaded can only depend on Java 1.8 or older
+   - Any libraries or packages loaded can only depend on Java 1.8 or older.
 - Bonus beer if this problem can be solved without using Java.

 <!--
 ### Hi there 👋